Can I build a backyard cottage on my property?

-This is a feasibility study we prepared for clients wishing to build one or more detached additional dwelling units (DADUs) in the rear yards of two houses they own in the south Seattle neighborhood of Georgetown.
+You’d like to know if you can build a backyard cottage on your property.
+This is a feasibility study we prepared for an owner wishing to build one or more detached additional dwelling units (DADUs) in the rear yards of two houses they own in the south Seattle neighborhood of Georgetown.

-We have determined that development would be limited to one DADU on the rear portion of PARCEL A. Below is our analysis of the DADU development standards specific to this parcel.
+We have determined that development would be limited to one DADU, or backyard cottage, on the rear portion of PARCEL A. Below is our analysis of the DADU development standards specific to this parcel.

 SF5000 – One single family home per 5000 square feet (sf) allowed.
-Attached or detached accessory dwelling units (DADUs) are not considered a separate dwelling and are allowed, subject to the development standards from SMC 23.44.041 Table B summarized below.
+Attached or detached accessory dwelling units (DADUs) also known as backyard cottages, are not considered a separate dwelling and are allowed, subject to the development standards from SMC 23.44.041 Table B summarized below.

 PARCEL A PARCEL B DADU minimum (per SMC 23.44.041)